 Meat Goats For Sale – Young meat goats are usually for sale.
 They range in size from 45 to 60 pounds.
 They are priced at $200 each and up, depending upon weight.
 If you want them slaughtered and left as half or quarters or as custom cut, you must order and pay for them at least 10 days before pick up.
 They will be frozen.
 Prices are whatever the current abattoir charges, $45 base fee plus 74 cents per pound.
 This plant is USDA inspected facility.
 If USDA meat inspection is desired, the charge will be higher and special arrangements will have to be made for me to transport to Ocala.

 BABY GOATS FOR SALE – Baby goats arrive in clusters throughout the year……cross bred Savannah, Spanish, Kiko, Boer.
 They are out of crossbred dams with some Alpine or Sannen added to produce more milk.

 Goat meat has less cholesterol than chicken.
 The meat is mild, more like chicken or fine pork than beef or venison.
 I use the ground meat just like I do ground beef or pork.
 I have found a spice, Tzar Dust Memories, sold by Penzey’s Spice that is superb on the goat meat.
 The stew meat or ground meat is excellent seasoned with Sweet Curry, which is mild, not hot like regular Curry, and served over rice.
 Our goats are processed at a USDA inspected facility just like the beef or pork.
 Ground or pieces are usually in one pound packages but can be packaged as desired.
-Sorry, but I can’t sell individual pieces.
+Sorry, but I can’t sell individual pieces, only in bulk.
 The meat can be custom cut if you desire specific cuts.
 All processing is done by special order.